Universal bounds for quantum metrology in the presence of correlated noise: Uncorrelated noise bound

-To derive this bound, we assumed the access to QFI NIP of a probe and ancilla after each control.
+To derive this bound, we assumed to have access to the QFI NIP of probe and ancilla after each control.
 Moreover, we maximized each term of \eqref{eq:app_b2} independently---this is another factor making the bound not tight, since usually all the terms cannot be maximal at the same time.
-Interestingly, to derive \eqref{eq:new_bound_it}, we only assumed the access the access to QFI NIP every $m$ steps, no additional assumptions were required.
-Therefore, the bound generated by \eqref{eq:new_bound_it} is guaranteed to be at least as tight as the one generated by \eqref{eq:old_it} already for $m=1$.
+Interestingly, to derive \eqref{eq:new_bound_it}, we only assumed to have access to the QFI NIP every $m$ steps, no additional assumptions were required (see the exact derivation in the next Section).
+Therefore, the bound generated by~\eqref{eq:new_bound_it} is guaranteed to be at least as tight as the one generated by \eqref{eq:old_it} already for $m=1$.
 Increasing $m$ may tighten the bound even more.